 - Remove late fees

 - Solve warranty-related issues

 Segment your customers into different groups based on common traits (e.g., age, location, gender, average income, interests, etc.).
 You can also segment customers based on why they are calling (problem areas).

-You can then use this information to route specific calls to agents capable of solving their issue in the first call.
-It also helps you better train your team to anticipate callers’ needs.
+You can then use this information to route specific calls to agents capable of solving their issues in the first call.
+It also helps you better train your agents to anticipate callers’ needs.

 When the agent who attended the initial call follows it from start to finish, it is termed as Total Contact Ownership.
 Instead of transferring calls, the agent collaborates with other personnel within the call center (e.g., senior agents, technical team, management, etc.) to solve the issue.
 This will increase the first call resolution rate and customer satisfaction.